 Background and Intent: Participating sites will reflect the health care needs of the community and the educational needs of the fellows.
-A wide variety of organizations may provide a robust educational experience and, thus, Sponsoring Institutions and participating sites may encompass inpatient and outpatient settings including, but not limited to a university, a medical school, a teaching hospital, a nursing home, a school of public health, a health department, a public health agency, an organized health care delivery system, a medical examiner's office, an educational consortium, a teaching health center, a physician group practice, a federally qualified health center, a surgery center, an academic and private single-specialty clinic, or an educational foundation.
+A wide variety of organizations may provide a robust educational experience and, thus, Sponsoring Institutions and participating sites may encompass inpatient and outpatient settings including, but not limited to a university, a medical school, a teaching hospital, a nursing home, a school of public health, a health department, a public health agency, an organized health care delivery system, a medical examiner's office, an educational consortium, a teaching health center, a physician group practice, federally qualified health center, or an educational foundation.

 I.A.1.
-The program must be sponsored by one ACGME-accredited Sponsoring Institution.
-(Core)

-I.B.
-Participating Sites

-A participating site is an organization providing educational experiences or educational assignments/rotations for fellows.
+The program must be sponsored by one ACGME-accredited Sponsoring Institution. ^(Core) I.B.
+Participating Sites A participating site is an organization providing educational experiences or educational assignments/rotations for fellows.
 I.B.1.
-The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core)

-I.B.1.a) A geriatric medicine fellowship must function as an integral component of an Accreditation Council for Graduate Medical Education (ACGME)-accredited program in internal medicine or family medicine.
-(Core)

-I.B.1.b)

-An ACGME-accredited program in at least one specialty other than internal medicine or family medicine should be present at the primary clinical site.
-This may be accomplished by affiliation with another educational institution.
-(Core)

-I.B.1.c) The sponsoring institution must ensure that there is a reporting relationship with the program director of the internal medicine or family medicine residency program under which the fellowship is established to ensure compliance with the ACGME accreditation standards.
-(Core)

-I.B.2.
-There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core)

-I.B.2.a) The PLA must:

-I.B.2.a).(1) be renewed at least every 10 years; and, (Core)

-I.B.2.a).(2) be approved by the designated institutional official (DIO).
-(Core)

-I.B.3.
-The program must monitor the clinical learning and working environment at all participating sites.
-(Core)

-I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
-(Core)
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core) I.B.1.a) The nephrology fellowship must function as an integral part of an ACGME-accredited program in internal medicine. ^(Core) I.B.1.b) The sponsoring institution must establish the nephrology fellowship within a department of internal medicine or an administrative unit whose primary mission is the advancement of internal medicine subspecialty education and patient care. ^{(Detail)†} I.B.1.c) The Sponsoring Institution must ensure that there is a reporting relationship with the program director of the parent internal medicine residency program to ensure compliance with ACGME accreditation requirements. ^(Core) I.B.2.
+There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment. ^(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO). ^(Core) I.B.3.
+The program must monitor the clinical learning and working environment at all participating sites. ^(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director. ^(Core)